SoftwareEngineeringToolDemos/ICSE-2010-ConQat/README.md

 This repository was constructed by [Vinay Suryadevara](https://github.com/vinay92) under the supervision of [Dr. Emerson Murphy-Hill](https://github.com/CaptainEmerson).

-The tool is licensed under the Apache License 2.0
+The tool is licensed under the Apache License 2.0.
+But upon the authors request, the binaries for the tool have not been uploaded in this repository.